How to Tape Collie & Sheltie Puppy Ears: The Wyndlair Way

 Next, pull the other side of the cross brace across to the other ear and place the tab in the same position as the first ear.
 Immediately put another small strip of tape over the tab to “sandwich” that side.
 Press tapes together with your thumbs to mold the ears into the proper cupped shape.
 Makes sure no hair is caught or pulled by the tapes.
 If the puppy is shaking his head in discomfort, search for the cause.
 If the tapes are pulling any hair, snip the hair rather than removing the tapes to restart.

 A cross brace of proper length will pull the ears up on the head, but not so close that they touch or the ears fold in.
 Ears should be erect with a 3/8”-1/2” gap between them.
 Ears taped too tightly will cause an unnatural set and shape, and the ear tapes can pull loose.
 If the cross brace is pulling the ears too tight, cut it in half between the ears try again.
 Cut a slightly longer cross brace and reapply.

 The final step is to tape the ear tips over.
-The Collie Standard calls for the ear to be carried ¾ erect with ¼ tipping forward.
+The Collie and Shetland Sheepdog Standards call for the ear to be carried ¾ erect with ¼ tipping forward.
 If the ears are properly shaped, rarely is the break placed too high.
 Tips that go high are generally the result of ears that are not taped long enough rather than being taped too high.
-If the ear is a flatter, thicker, or wider, the break may need to be placed lower for the tip to hold, but understand that the Collie’s expression will be negatively affected – giving a more cumbersome, heavy, or dull appearance.
+If the ear is flatter, thicker, or wider, the break may need to be placed lower for the tip to hold, but understand that the dog’s expression will be negatively affected – giving a more cumbersome, heavy, or dull appearance.